hliscorp/php-request-validator/README.md

     - {REQUEST_PARAMETERS}: GET/POST parameters sent along with route in client request
 - *getResults*: gets validation results.
     ```
-    function getResults(): {NAME}[{VALUE}]
+    function getResults(): **ResultsList**
     ```
-    Returns an array where:

-    - {NAME}: (key) parameter name
-    - {VALUE}: (value) validation results for parameter value.
-Can be *null* if validation failed or *anything else* (string, number, object, boolean) if validation succeeded.

-Throws a **Lucinda\ParameterValidator\Exception** if XML structure is invalid or validation could not complete due to an error
+Throws a **Lucinda\ParameterValidator\Exception** if XML structure is invalid or validation could not complete due to an error.

+Throws a **Lucinda\ParameterValidator\MethodNotSupportedException** if &lt;route&gt; has {METHOD} attribute that doesn't equal request method used by client to access script.

 ### Lucinda\ParameterValidator\ParameterValidator

-Interface that defines blueprints for parameter value validation via method:
+Abstract class that defines blueprints for parameter value validation via method:

 ```
 function validate({VALUE_TO_VALIDATE}): {VALIDATION_RESULT}